 Equality Commission for Northern Ireland

-The Equality Commission for Northern Ireland provides advice if you feel you may have been discriminated against at work or in the provision of goods, facilities or services.
+The Equality Commission for Northern Ireland gives advice if you feel you may have been discriminated against at work or in the provision of goods, facilities or services.

 It can also help if you think you have been discriminated against and want to lodge a claim at an Industrial Tribunal (employment cases) or County Court (goods, facilities and services cases).

-It also provides free advice and guidance to employers and service providers on recommended good practice under disability discrimination law.
+It also gives free advice and guidance to employers and service providers on recommended good practice under disability discrimination law.

 For more information, contact the Equality Commission for Northern Ireland.